 Right now we’re enjoying some of the audiobooks we purchased during the Audible “Kids’ Listening Sale” on Amazon.
 We don’t have an Audible membership, so it has been fantastic to be able to take advantage of these deals.
 Even better, since these are downloads, we don’t have to wait to start enjoying them.
 My… Continue reading A New Giveaway, a Freebie, and the Amazon Kids’ Listening Sale

-This year we are introducing Thanksgiving-themed artwork into our picture studies.
-Though a true picture study is normally stretched out over a term, we will be discussing the following paintings during our American history time, so we’ll be using a simple, modified approach.
-If you are new to Charlotte Mason picture studies, check out this post… Continue reading Thanksgiving in Art: Five Great Works for Picture Study
+This year we introduced Thanksgiving-themed artwork into our picture studies.
+Though a true picture study is normally stretched out over a term, we discussed the following paintings during our American history time using a simple, modified approach.
+If you are new to Charlotte Mason picture studies, check out this post from Dollie at Joy in… Continue reading Thanksgiving in Art: Five Great Works for Picture Study

 Our “story” for this post is meant to be a conversation starter rather than tell a complete story.
 The Animated History of Aviation, a three-minute video from Utah Valley University’s School of Aviation Science, takes you on a brief tour of aircraft and aeronautic inventions throughout history and introduces you to the creators of… Continue reading The History of Flight